Kadinjača: Fighters Workers Battalion Monument on Kadinjača

-Memorial complex near Užice Kadinjača testifies about the days of the November 1941, when members of the Workers Battalion of Užice Partisan Detachment, which was commanded by Andrija Đurović, provided fierce resistance to far superior German enemy, who at that time carried out offensive against the liberated territory "Republic of Užice".
+The memorial complex near Užice Kadinjača testifies about the days of the November 1941, when members of the Workers Battalion of Užice Partisan Detachment, which was commanded by Andrija Đurović, provided fierce resistance to far superior German enemy, who at that time carried out offensive against the liberated territory "Republic of Užice".
 Workers Battalion brave fighters were killed in the battle of Kadinjača on 29 November 1941.
 German forces broke through the last defense of free Užice, but the heroism of the hero remained remembered in the years that followed.

-The complex is a complex architectural museum form, which comprises the segments built between 1952 and 1979 year.
-In the first phase, the 1952, Kadinjača the monument was erected under the pyramid shape which is the crypt where lie the remains of members of the Workers' battalion were killed during the Battle of Kadinjača.
+The memorial is of a complex architectural museal form, comprising the segments built between the years 1952 and 1979.
+In the first phase (in 1952), the Kadinjača monument was erected under the pyramidal obelisk shape which is the crypt where the remains of members of the Workers' battalion killed during the Battle of Kadinjača lie.

-Significantly expanding and complex expansion occurred in 1979, when, by project whose authors were sculptor Miodrag Živković, and architect Aleksandar Đokić, ended its arrangement whereby he received its present appearance.
-The entire memorial complex was officially opened by the President Josip Broz Tito on 23 September 1979.
+A significant complex expansion took place in 1979, when - based on a project by sculptor Miodrag Živković and architect Aleksandar Đokić - it received its present appearance.
+The entire memorial complex was officially opened by the President of the SFRJ, Josip Broz Tito, on 23 September 1979.

-A special segment of the exhibition complex is over three hundred items and authentic documents, mostly related to members of the Workers Battalion.
+A special segment of the exhibition complex are over three hundred items and authentic documents, mostly related to members of the Workers Battalion.
 The issue of personal documents, photographs, archival materials, weapons and other three-dimensional objects.

 On the memorial monument verses by Užice poet Slavko Vukosavljević were written:

 My Native country, did you know?

 There is a whole battalion killed ...